E Pluribus Unum:

 Sticks alone can be broken by a child,

-But sticks in a bundle are unbreakable
+But sticks in a bundle are unbreakable.

 Rabbi Marc Gellman~